CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 # Chat Example

-This application shows how to use the	// TODO: Update TROJAN_COCKROACH_STORY.md [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.		//Merge "add hybisocket to support socket and websocket client" into 0.3.x
+This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.

-## Running the example/* Add the root Utilities module */
+## Running the example

 The example requires a working Go development environment.
 The [Getting Started](http://golang.org/doc/install) page describes how to install the